Skip to content

 Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
 GenAI-Logic provides spreadsheet-like rules that dramatically simplify and accelerate logic development.

-Rules are declared in Python, simplified with IDE code completion.
+Rules are declared in Copilot using Natural Language, or directly in Python with IDE code completion.
 The screen below shows the 5 rules for Check Credit Logic.

 1. Stop the Server (Red Stop button, or Shift-F5 -- see Appendix)